-We have rolled continuously communications and training to update and remind employees on health and safety.
+We have continuously rolled out communications and training to update and remind employees on health and safety.
 In town hall meetings and general assemblies, we include in the agenda various health and safety topics along with other employee-centric topics.